GSA/data-strategy/pages/team.md

 **Kelvin Droegemeier**, Director, Office of Science and Technology Policy, Executive Office of the President
 **Suzette Kent**, Federal Chief Information Officer, Office of the Federal Chief Information Officer, Office of Management and Budget, Executive Office of the President
 **Dominic Mancini**, Deputy Administrator of the Office of Information and Regulatory Affairs, Office of Management and Budget,  Executive Office of the President
-**Maria Roat**, Chief Information Officer, U.S. Small Business Administration
+**Maria Roat**, Chief Information Officer,U.S. Small Business Administration

 ### Federal Data Strategy Development Team